Skip to main content

 Your 8-day Iceland self-drive itinerary

-Your Iceland adventure begins the moment you land at Keflavík Airport.
-After picking up your rental car, your first stop is the Blue Lagoon, one of Iceland's most iconic experiences and included in your package.
-Set among dramatic black lava fields just 20 minutes from the airport, the milky-blue geothermal waters are a genuinely memorable way to start the trip.
-Your Comfort admission covers a silica mud mask, towel rental, and one welcome drink, so there is nothing to arrange on arrival.
+Your Iceland trip starts at Keflavík Airport.
+After collecting your rental car from the arrivals hall, your first stop is the Blue Lagoon, around 20 minutes from the airport.
+Comfort admission covers access to the geothermal waters, a silica mud mask, towel rental, and one welcome drink.
+Your entry slot is confirmed in advance as part of your travel documents, so there is nothing to arrange on arrival.

-Once you are ready, the drive to Reykjavík takes around 50 minutes.
-Settle into your accommodation and explore the capital at your own pace this evening.
-Wander along the waterfront, try dinner in the city center, or take a walk up to Hallgrímskirkja for views across the rooftops.
-It is a short driving day by design, so you arrive in the city relaxed and ready for the week ahead.
+Once you are ready to leave, the drive to Reykjavík takes around 50 minutes.
+Check into your accommodation and spend the evening at your own pace.
+The city centre, the waterfront, and Hallgrímskirkja are all within easy walking distance.
+It is a short driving day by design, so you arrive in the capital with time to settle in before the route begins properly tomorrow.

 Highlights